tarantool/doc/doc/reference/reference_lua/box_events/system_events.rst

 box.shutdown
 ~~~~~~~~~~~~

-Contains a boolean value which states if there is an active shutdown request.
+Contains a boolean value which indicates whether there is an active shutdown request.

-``box.shutdown`` is supposed to be used with connectors to implement the graceful shutdown protocol.

 The event is generated when the server receives a shutdown request (``os.exit()`` command or
 :ref:`SIGTERM <admin-server_signals>` signal).

-The server calls :ref:`box.broadcast('box.shutdown', true) <box-broadcast>`
-from the :ref:`box.ctl.on_shutdown() <box_ctl-on_shutdown>` trigger callback.
-Then the server stops accepting new connections.
-It waits for all the subscribed connections to be closed.
-The client receives the event marked as ``true`` and closes the connection gracefully.
-If all the subscribed connections are closed, the server will be shutdown.
-Otherwise, a timeout occurs.
-The timeout is configured with the :ref:`set_on_shutdown_timeout() <box_ctl-on_shutdown_timeout>` function.
+The ``box.shutdown`` event is supposed to be used with connectors.
+For more information, refer to the :ref:`graceful shutdown protocol <box-protocol-shutdown>` section.

 Usage example
 -------------